microsoft/nni/docs/FrameworkControllerMode.md

 **Run an Experiment on FrameworkController**
 ===
 NNI supports running experiment using [FrameworkController](https://github.com/Microsoft/frameworkcontroller), called frameworkcontroller mode.
-FrameworkController is built to orchestrate all kinds of applications on Kubernetes, you don't need to install kubeflow for specific deeplearning framework like tf-operator or pytorch-operator any more.
+FrameworkController is built to orchestrate all kinds of applications on Kubernetes, you don't need to install kubeflow for specific deeplearning framework like tf-operator or pytorch-operator.
 Now you can use frameworkcontroller as the training service to run NNI experiment.

 ## Prerequisite for on-premises Kubernetes Service
 1. A **Kubernetes** cluster using Kubernetes 1.8 or later.
 Follow this [guideline](https://kubernetes.io/docs/setup/) to set up Kubernetes